 Main illustration: James Heimer

-As a member of our Customer Support team, I’ve experienced firsthand just how tricky rejecting a customer’s request can be.
-The information you’re about to share is not what they want to hear and if it’s communicated poorly, can quickly turn an otherwise happy user into an angry customer.
+Ask any support rep and they’ll tell you just how tricky rejecting a customer’s request can be.
+The information you’re about to share is not what they want to hear, and if it’s communicated poorly it can quickly turn an otherwise happy user into an angry customer.

 1. Say no by explaining why